NMFR/optimize-css-assets-webpack-plugin/README.md

 ### Solves [extract-text-webpack-plugin](http://github.com/webpack/extract-text-webpack-plugin) CSS duplication problem:

-Since [extract-text-webpack-plugin](http://github.com/webpack/extract-text-webpack-plugin) only bundles (merges) text chunks, if its used to bundle CSS, the bundle might have duplicate entries (chunks can be duplicate free but when merged, duplicate CSS can be created).
+Since [extract-text-webpack-plugin](http://github.com/webpack/extract-text-webpack-plugin) only bundles (merges) text chunks, if it's used to bundle CSS, the bundle might have duplicate entries (chunks can be duplicate free but when merged, duplicate CSS can be created).

 ## Installation: